cyberpunkedu/ncounter/README.md

 JavaScript base on script by [Chris Hallberg](https://javascriptsource.com/days-since/)

-Thanks to the help of the [Ubuntu Touch App Dev group](https://t.me/UbuntuAppDevEN).
+Thanks to the help of the [Ubuntu Touch App Dev group](https://t.me/UbuntuAppDevEN) and Wayne(out there).

-## Future Improvements
+## Need Help With

 * Improve design
 * Make JavaScript translatable
-* Fix negative month numbers.
+* Improve calculation script
 * Ability to track more events?
 * Ability to count down to an event?
-* Add polld to update metric automatically?
+* Add polld to update metric outside of application

 ## Legal